 Five things to consider for surviving a bug out situation.

 This brings us to the topic of shelter during a bug out event.
-No one knows.
-What time of year such a thing will happen, nor do they know how long it will last.
+No one knows what time of year a disaster will happen, nor do they know how long it will last.
 It seems reasonable that you should be prepared for anything, whether it is a warm summer day or a below zero night in the dead of winter.
 Which proves to be a challenge for the best bug out shelters let alone a bug out vehicle, to add to this challenge is the ability to be able to stay out indefinitely.
-This may all sound over whelming, but I believed our bus meets this challenge.
-With its cast iron wood stove and its soon to be solar and wind power, its large battery bank and its large multi fuel supply, it is capable of providing you shelter in any climate.
+This may all sound over whelming, but we have found our bus meets this challenge.
+With its cast iron wood stove and its soon to be solar and wind power, its large battery bank and its large multi-fuel supply, it is capable of providing you shelter in any climate.
 With it being just less than 40 feet long it has ample room for you and your family and all of your supplies.

 For more info and complete list of items in the bus along with pictures and stories go to... http://bugoutbus.blogspot.com/